-The SAT is a standardized college entrance exam that's accepted by every college in the U.S. and over 600 institutions internationally.
+The SAT is a globally recognized college admission test.
 It assesses the knowledge and skills your child is learning in the classroom—the same skills that are key to success in college and career.

 - The SAT is typically administered seven times a year in the U.S. at test centers throughout the country.
 See SAT test dates.